Follow TV Tropes

 • The two Munich police officers in The Cube, who seem to be wearing altered SS uniforms.

-• Also subverted by the San Angeles P.D. in Demolition Man.
-Their leather jackets, jodhpur breeches and jackboots look appropriately authoritarian, but they're just as ineffectual and wimpy as the regime they maintain, having no further strategy for an uncooperative suspect beyond adding "Or else!" to their verbal commands.
+• Subverted in Demolition Man.
+The San Angeles P.D.'s leather jackets, jodhpur breeches and jackboots look fascistic, but they're just as ineffectual and wimpy as the regime they maintain; their fiercest weapon is adding 'Or else!' to their commands.

 • Andy's torture outfit in The Final is an SS uniform.

-• The Grand Budapest Hotel features the Zig-Zag Division, a nationalist movement springing up in Zubrowka.
-They wear armbands with a double-zig-zag logo, and push a highly anti-immigrant agenda onto the local gendarmes.
-Subverted when actual Nazis show up near the end.
+• The Grand Budapest Hotel features the Zig-Zag Division, a nationalist movement springing up in Zubrowka, wear armbands with a double 'ZZ' logo a la the SS.

 • Hunk: As a result of his constant flitting through time, The Devil shows up at one point dressed in an SS uniform: complete witha High-Class Glass to complete the image of a Nazi Nobleman.